 Only specific small animals are allowed on United and United Express flights.
-United airlines pet shipping includes domesticated rabbits, dogs, household birds, and cats.
+United Airlines pet shipping includes domesticated dogs and cats.
 These animals are allowed to travel in the cabin on all flights within the continental United States (not including Hawaii).

 There are a number of restrictions concerning routes as well.
 For instance, only service animals can travel in the cabin if the flight is headed towards the United Kingdom.
 Furthermore, all pets are banned from traveling in the cabin for all flights bound for Guam, Hawaii, Austria and all other countries that require pets to gain entry as manifest cargo.

 Nigeria, Lagos, and Dubai don’t provide any services at all.
 On aircraft classified as Boeing 747, 757, 767, and 777, pets are banned from business and first-class because of lack of space underneath the seat.

 Before your pet is allowed to ride in the cabin with you, they must first be approved by the United Airlines pet policy.
 They will also need to be transported in an airline pet carrier that has been approved.
 Carriers must have a bottom that’s waterproof, provide adequate ventilation for the animal, and have secure fasteners (zippers are typically preferred).